GiulioCMSanto/textualjoin/README.md

 # textualjoin
-Join two pandas dataframe based on text columns.
+This library allows one to Join two pandas dataframe based on text columns.